kuoruan/Chromium-Android/app/src/main/java/org/chromium/chrome/browser/notifications/channels/README.md

 1. Ensure any notifications previously associated with this channel no longer exist, or are now sent to alternative channels.
-2. Remove the channel's entry from the `PredefinedChannels.MAP` in `ChannelDefinitions.java`
+2. Remove the channel's entry from `PredefinedChannels.MAP` and `PredefinedChannels.STARTUP` in `ChannelDefinitions.java`
 3. Move the channel id from the `@ChannelId` intdef to the `LEGACY_CHANNEL_IDS` array in `ChannelDefinitions.java`